snap-stanford/ogb-web/_docs/datasets/graphprop.md

 graph, label = dataset[i] # graph: library-agnostic graph object
 ```
 The library-agnostic graph object is a dictionary containing the following keys: `edge_index`, `edge_feat`, `node_feat`, and `num_nodes`, which are detailed below.
-- `edge_index`: numpy arrays of shape `(2, num_edges)`, where each column represents an edge.
+- `edge_index`: numpy ndarray of shape `(2, num_edges)`, where each column represents an edge.
 The first row and the second row represent the indices of source and target nodes.
 Undirected edges are represented by bi-directional edges.
-- `edge_feat`: numpy arrays of shape `(num_edges, edgefeat_dim)`, where `edgefeat_dim` is the dimensionality of edge features and i-th row represents the feature of i-th edge.
+- `edge_feat`: numpy ndarray of shape `(num_edges, edgefeat_dim)`, where `edgefeat_dim` is the dimensionality of edge features and i-th row represents the feature of i-th edge.
 This can be `None` if no input edge features are available.
-- `node_feat`: numpy arrays of shape `(num_nodes, nodefeat_dim)`, where `nodefeat_dim` is the dimensionality of node features and i-th row represents the feature of i-th node.
+- `node_feat`: numpy ndarray of shape `(num_nodes, nodefeat_dim)`, where `nodefeat_dim` is the dimensionality of node features and i-th row represents the feature of i-th node.
 This can be `None` if no input node features are available.
 - `num_nodes`: number of nodes in the graph.

 **Note:** Some graph datasets may contain additional meta-information in node or edges such as their time stamps.
 Although they are not given as default input features, researchers should feel free to exploit these additional information.